dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

 ``test_gs_tutorial`` we run the command

 .. code-block:: console
+   :caption: In: asr/

    $ tox -e py36 -- -k test_gs_tutorial

 Similarly you can append any pytest option and argument.

-Since we are now running pytest_ within tox_, the destination of the temporary directory where tests are running have changed.
+Since we are now running pytest_ within tox_, we have changed the destination of the temporary directory where tests are running.
 The temporary directory can now be found in ``.tox/environment-name/tmp/``.

 Summary
 =======